charmparticle/trackcalc/README.md

 ie:

     trackcalc tracks.txt > tracks_o.txt

+or with sponge:

+    trackcalc tracks.txt | sponge tracks.txt

 You can use my other tool, albumsplit, to use this tracks file to split up an mp3 file into tracks.